Web Analytics

 Participation is voluntary and based on informed consent.
 Before taking part, you’ll be asked to give your consent.
 Your privacy, safety, and comfort are central to how this event is run.

-All data that we collect is anonymised and handled securely in line with GDPR.
+All data that is collected anonymised and handled securely in line with GDPR.

 This project has received full ethical approval and is conducted in line with university research guidelines at VU Amsterdam.